SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-functions.md

 ### Overview

-The **Azure Functions - Overview** dashboard provides information of any service health incidents or resource health events associated with Azure Functions in your azure account.
+The **Azure Functions - Overview** dashboard provides a comprehensive information of all the service health incidents or resource health events associated with Azure Functions in your azure account.

 Use this dashboard to:
 * View recent resource and service health incidents.